 Creating the future you want

-Nicole Braun made a very significant shift in her career path when she studied the Graduate Certificate in Ornithology online with us.
+Nicole Braun made a very significant shift in her career path when she studied an ornithology qualification online with us.

 “I was working as a business woman, but I wanted to follow my passion: birds.
 I really wanted to contribute to their conservation but in the business field, even if I spent the next 30 years there, I wouldn’t be able to do that.
 But if I could move into conservation I could actually make a contribution.
 In order to do so, it was crucial to gain more knowledge on birds.